luncheon/svg-pan-zoom-container/README.md

 ## Usage

 1. Load this module.
-2. Add `data-zoom-on-wheel` attribute and `data-pan-on-drag` attribute to the parent element of the inline SVG element.
+2. Diddle the parent element of the inline SVG element:
+    * Add `data-zoom-on-wheel` attribute.
+    * Add `data-pan-on-drag` attribute.
+    * Make sure that the container's `height` is not `"auto"`.
+The container's `height` must not be calculated from its content.

 That's it!